PerrchicK/OnGestureSwift/README.md

 Simply use: ```pod 'OnGestureSwift'```

 ## Important Notes
-Don't worry about memory leaks, this implementations has been tested and it works perfectly with ARC.
+Don't worry about memory leaks, this implementations has been tested, reviewed and improved - **it works perfectly with ARC**.
 Just be sure you pass [weak self] / [unowned self] in case you don't won't to keep a strong references (you usually would like not to hold a strong reference inside a closure).

 Enjoy :)